Rigid Heddle Weaving is #1 with Cotton Clouds Customers!

 Order any of these kits individually or join our

-FREE SHIPPING all year when you join!
+FREE SHIPPING all year when you join the club!

 Go GREEN, or brown or natural with our 100% color-grown organic cotton yarns, Pakucho!
 It’s a fair trade yarn so that you can rest assured your purchase is going to provide a fair, living wage for the folks (in Peru) who grow, harvest and process this gorgeous yarn.
 Available in sport, worsted and finer 10/2 in 12 gorgeous naturally grown colors.
 Check it out at:http://www.cottonclouds.com/extras/news.asp?id=81